wildfly/quickstart/security-vault-askpass/README.md

         </vault>

-Start JBoss WildFly with the Web Profile
+Start the Server with the Web Profile
 -------------------------

-1. Open a command line and navigate to the root of the JBoss server directory.
+1. Open a command line and navigate to the root of the ${product.name} server directory.
 2. The following shows the command line to start the server with the web profile:

-        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Linux:   bin/standalone.sh
-        For Windows: JBOSS_HOME\bin\standalone.bat
+        For Windows: bin\standalone.bat

 <a id="buildanddeploy"></a>